GPUOpen-Tools/gpu_performance_api/README.md

 ## Known Issues
 ### Counter Validity on Specific Hardware
 There are some counters that are returning unexpected results on specific hardware with certain APIs.
-* AMD Radeon RX 6800, DX12: HiZ and PreZ counters may consistently report 33% higher than expected.
-* AMD Radeon RX 6800, DX11: CSThreadGroups may consistently report 33% higher than expected.
 * AMD Radeon RX 6700M, DX11: CSLDSBankConflict and CSLDSBankConflictCycles may consistently report as much as 30x higher than expected.
 * AMD Radeon RX 480, DX12: CulledPrims and PSPixelsOut may inconsistently report higher than expected.